Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 MP: A, O
 Room was a bit warm (68 F) but by the time we turned on the laser (~10:30) the laser thermometer was down to 18C (<20C) so we proceeded.
 Got no VV coincidences for phi+ --> found error in config file where A_HWP = 0 for VV measurement (should be 45).
 Out of curiosity I tested running the script with CCU.PLOT_SMOOTHING = 30 (update plot every 3 seconds, maybe faster performance?) and there was literally no difference in run time.

 Finally got balancing script to run all the way through without issue!
-Value decided upon by the script was 66.39 -> I updated this value in config.json line 109 (previously was 63.4 degrees).
+Continuing to do narrower and longer runs with `balance.py` to determine optimal angle for C_UV_HWP for phi+ (or phi-) -> I will update this value in `config.json` line 109 when done (previously was 63.4 degrees).

+Optimization idea: let `CCU` (class) calculate means and SEMs of trials to not waste time returning values.
+Previously, the first sweep in `balance.py` (`SAMP=(5,3), N=20`) took 6:30 (minimum time for sample collection alone would be 5 min).
+After making the change, the same sweep took 6:30.
+Nice!
+No bottlenecks there.
+I am going to leave the change in there for now, since I think it is the cleaner way to do things.

+I also made another efficiency related change that sped up the un-blocking of motors after they've moved.
+I'm noticing some weird "unexpected response" errors coming from the `Motor` module, but it's unclear why.

 ## 6/5/23
 ### Morning